Looking to invigorate your mind, body and spirit? Check out this 2-day guide to sustainable and healthy activities in Singapore.

 Singapore’s ancient kings once ruled from this spot, originally known as Bukit Larangan (Forbidden Hill).
 The location remained a seat of political power during the colonial era, when it was renamed Governors’ Hill, and became the home of Singapore’s Resident Ministers.

 Fort Canning Park is also home to various herb and spice plants that are staples in Singaporean cuisine.
 Visiting food lovers should keep their eyes peeled for nutmeg trees, cardamom plants and wild pepper vines as they stroll through this tranquil space.

 For lunch, chow down on a delicious, locally-sourced meal at Labyrinth.
 Helmed by chef-owner Han Li Guang, this Michelin-starred restaurant prides itself on creating eco-friendly dishes and culinary marvels, with over 80% of the dishes on its menu made from local produce.

 The dishes you’ll get to sample here are ‘modern Singapore’ in nature, with innovative spins on local flavours and staples.
-The restaurant’s lunch menu includes the heartland waffle (made from locally sourced chicken liver pate) and the oolong tea egg, which is made with quail eggs from a local farm.
+The restaurant’s lunch menu includes the lala clams—made with clams from a local fish farm— and the oolong tea egg, which features locally-sourced quail eggs.

 Indulge in an eco-friendly shopping spree

 Spend the afternoon supporting eco-friendly brands and sustainable fashion boutiques at Tanglin Mall.